Scotland's World Cup hopes hang in the balance after a 3-0 defeat to Brazil.

-Steve Clarke and his side head into the clash in Miami knowing a point or more would all but guarantee them of a spot in the knockout rounds of the competition for the first time in history.
+Steve Clarke and his side went into the clash in Miami knowing a point or more would all but guarantee them of a spot in the knockout rounds of the competition for the first time in history, and even a defeat could have been enough.

 Odds displayed in the above article were correct at time of writing and are subject to change or withdrawal at any time.